Microsoft Copilot

 Use Copilot to ask questions about a webpage

-Within MS Edge, look for the copilot symbol at the top of the sidebar.
+Within MS Edge browser, look for the Copilot symbol at the top of the sidebar.
 Click the icon to open the Copilot AI companion.
 This is where you can ask the tool to generate a summary of the page you are currently viewing, or ask it questions about the content.

 How-to guides